geo511-2022/case_studies-biehlerkm/Project_ProposalTemplate.md

 updated daily by the State Liquor Authority at this webpage:
 [](https://data.ny.gov/Economic-Development/Liquor-Authority-Daily-List-of-Active-Licenses-API/wg8y-fzsj/data)

+You can see a map of these locations online.
+I’ll essentially recreate the map in R.

 The other source will be data collected from participants in a study.
 This data may be in part generated to maintain confidentiality.
-Because the data contain’s individual location information it will not be made publicly available.
+Because the data contains individual location information it will not be made publicly available.

 # Proposed methods

 I will need to use packages to download the publicly available data and manipulate it so that is is a spatial data object.
 I will need to join that dataset with the study data and map them both together.
+I plan to use leaflet maps from the leaflet package for the background map.
+In order to take the address location available for the alcohol outlets, I plan to use the geocode package.

 # Expected results